programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 TRUNCATE tbl_newspaper_search_results	0 row(s) affected	0.015 sec
 ```
-To consolidate what we just did:
+To practice what we just did:
 1. Run a SELECT statement again.
 You should not get any rows back.
 2. Re-run the R program above to insert a record.
 3. Perform the SELECT statement.
 You should see one row of data.